When can you drive an unregistered vehicle legally?

 Under normal circumstances, it's not worth it to take an unregistered vehicle out onto the road.
-If police catch you (and they probably will), you'll face a whole heap of awful consequences.
+If police catch you, you'll face a whole heap of awful consequences.
 Not only can you be fined for driving without registration and without insurance, but police can take off the car's number plates and even lawfully seize it if they choose.

-With that being said, there are two specific situations where you can legally drive an unregistered vehicle in Australia.
+You can only legally drive an unregistered vehicle in Australia if you're heading out to get it registered.
 Any possible use requires that the vehicle is in safe working condition to venture out onto the road.

 Driving your unregistered vehicle to get it registered